-Revolving Fund - To account for nonbudgeted "wash" transactions.
+Revolving Fund - To account for nonbudgeted transactions and small projects.

 Police Extra Duty - To account for activities related to the private hiring of police officers.

 Recreation - To account for private grants and donations for recreational activities.

 Senior Services - To account for private grants and donations for senior services programs.